lilcezz/DarkFork/docs/extras/webhooks.md

 # Webhooks

-RocketMap can send map information such as Pokémon spawns, gym details, raid appearances and pokestop lures to other applications through webhooks.
+DarkFork can send map information such as Pokémon spawns, gym details, raid appearances and pokestop lures to other applications through webhooks.

 Every time a webhook-enabled event occurs (for example a new Pokémon appearing) a web request will be sent to a provided URL containing information about that event.